Camden Council Pop-Up Shop Project

 Camden Council have contacted us with an opportunity for entrepreneurs, artists and community groups to use vacant council-owned premises in the borough, bringing life and activity to formerly under-utilised spaces.
 There is no cost and premises can be used for anything between three days and three months.

-Currently they are seeking proposals for 44 Ashdown Crescent in Gospel Oak.
+Currently they are seeking proposals for 44 Ashdown Crescent in Gospel Oak and 18 Malden Road in Kentish Town.
 Details below…

 Opportunity for social enterprises